• Skip to primary navigation

 Third, you should understand there's no such thing as international copyright law.
 However, there are copyright treaties and the leading one is the Berne Convention.
 It's up to Berne member countries to amend their laws to meet the minimum standards Berne requires of member countries.
 (There are currently 181 Berne member countries and this number changes from time to time.)

 As an example of how Berne works, this treaty provides a minimum copyright protection of 50 years from the author’s death (life-plus-fifty).
-Many countries, Canada included, follow this minimum standard.
+Many countries follow this minimum standard.
 However, countries are free to provide a longer period of copyright duration.
 As an illustration of this point …

-• The U.S. and European Union countries, among others, protect copyright works for the life of the author plus 70 years after death.
+- The U.S., Canada and European Union countries, among others, protect copyright works for the life of the author plus 70 years after death.
 This means that if you use a copyright-protected work in the U.S., you have to clear the copyright in the work if the author has been not been dead for 70 years.

-• If you use the same work in Canada, you may freely use it if the author has been dead for 50 years (or 70 years after 1 December 2022).
+- If you use the same work in Canada, you may freely use it if copyright expired after the original duration of life-plus-50 before 30 December 2022.
+Otherwise the life of the author plus 70 years after death rule applies.

-• However, if you're using that work on a website accessible around the world, you should follow the rule that you apply the law of the country where the work is being used.
+- However, if you're using that work on a website accessible around the world, you should follow the rule that you apply the law of the country where the work is being used.
 This is the principle of national treatment, a requirement for Berne member countries.
-So, even if you're located in Canada under it's life-plus-fifty duration until the end of 2022, you would clear the rights for life-plus-seventy to “cover yourself” for access from the U.S. and other countries with the longer duration of copyright protection.
+So, even if you're located in a county which has a life-plus-fifty duration, you would clear the rights for life-plus-seventy to “cover yourself” for access from the U.S. and other countries with the longer duration of copyright protection.

 Fourth: Understand How Licence Agreements Govern Use of Digital Content